kroitor/gjk.c/README.md

 D - F = (1 - 4, 1 - 4) = (-3, -3)
 D - G = (1 - 3, 1 - 2) = (-2, -1)
 ```
-<font style="font-size: 75%; opacity: 0.5;">Because of the nature of Minkowski space, the support function is not commutative.
-To calculate the difference between any two numbers we subtract any of them from the other one like this: `A - B = C`.
-But when we deal with Minkowski space and 2D or 3D coordinate vectors   (which is a usual case in many applications) the order of subtraction actually matters in general.
-A more accurate way to represent the difference of two vectors is to take the first vector and sum it with the negated version of the second vector, so that `A + (-B) = C`.
-Because of this fact the Minkowski support function is never calculated as a difference, but rather as a sum of two vectors where the second vector is negated, this is why the function is always called *Minkowski addition* or *Minkwoski sum* and you will probably never hear of *Minkowski subtraction*.</font>

 After plotting all of 12 resulting points in our 2D-space and connecting the *outermost* points with lines, we get the following difference shape:

 ![Rectangle ABCD minus triangle EFG on 2D xy-plane](https://cloud.githubusercontent.com/assets/1294454/22000793/450e7e80-dc52-11e6-972c-4843338c3fad.jpg "Rectangle ABCD minus triangle EFG on 2D xy-plane")